suvam0451/dhaaga/README.md

     align="left"
     style="margin-right:8px"/>

-**Dhaaga** is an SNS client app for smartphones (Android & iOS).
-It attempts to solve for decentralized social platforms, what email clients solved for the mailing protocols.
-It focuses on unique client-side functionalities, superior offline support, helping new users ease into the ecosystem and adding more fun to the social interactions.
+**Dhaaga** is an SNS client app for smartphones (Android & iOS), which supports numerous decentralized social networking platforms.
+It focuses on unique client-side functionalities, superior offline support, helping new users ease into the ecosystem and generally adding more fun to your online social experience.

 <div align="center">
   <img width="720px"  src="https://repository-images.githubusercontent.com/664825261/58e60a61-2d3b-4275-89bc-c180adb58a7d" style="top:80px"/>